There is no such thing as an “off-season” for camping. Winter camping is an awesome way to get together with friends in the great outdoors.

 By emptying your bladder, your body uses less energy to stay warm.
 Holding it in will make you both squirmy and chilly.9.
 Enjoy yourself

 Participate in all the usual camping activities, like roasting marshmallows over the campfire.
 Have you ever tried putting a freshly roasted marshmallow into your hot chocolate?
 Try it.
-You can thank me later.10.
-Get out there!
+You can thank me later.

 There are so many activities to try in the winter.
 Most parks will have snowshoe trails and cross-country skiing trails.
 Some even have skating trails and tubing hills.11.
 Go for a winter hike

 This doesn’t have to be a heavy-duty “I hiked Mount Everest and back in an afternoon”-style of hike.
 Take it easy macho man.
 I like to go camping to relax, not to workout.
 It’s not a competition.
-Just go at your own pace and enjoy being surrounded by a winter wonderland.12.
-Kick back and relax
+Just go at your own pace and enjoy being surrounded by a winter wonderland.

 Soak up that nature.
 Look for animal tracks, go birdwatching, and go stargazing at night.
 You might even see the northern lights!